 First, the organization sends out a survey with a simple rating scale question depending on the context.
-For example, the question can be along the lines of, "How satisfied are you with our service delivery?"
-Respondents can choose any answer option in the 5-point scale that reflects their experiences.
+For example, the question can be along the lines of, “How satisfied are you with our service delivery?”
+Respondents can choose any answer option on the 5-point scale that reflects their experiences.

 To determine your CSAT based on this survey, you’ll divide the total number of satisfied responses by the total number of survey responses and multiply the result by 100.